-Other popular versions include “dumber than a bag of hammers”, “drunker than Cooter Brown” and “hotter than Georgia asphalt” (blue blazes is also acceptable).
+Other popular variations include “dumber than a bag of hammers”, “drunker than Cooter Brown” and “hotter than Georgia asphalt” (blue blazes is also acceptable).

 A good mild swear on the end is also a frequent go-to.
 I’m especially fond of the “-er than dammit”.
 It works for a lot of situations.
 You can be drunker than dammit, hotter than dammit or colder than dammit.
-Now, if you want to graduate to PhD level Southern, you start making your own.
+Now, if you want to graduate to PhD level the Southern way, you start making your own.

 But be careful, if you’re not quick on your feet, you can set yourself up for a spectacular crash and burn.
+Don’t get too big for your britches.
 Once, a relative was on the phone with someone and tried to tell them how hard it was raining.
 “It’s raining harder than …” he said, taking a pause deep enough that it drew painful attention to the fact he had nowhere to go, “… a cat shaking off fleas.”